UniverseStudiosMC/UniverseJobs/docs/player-guide/getting-started.md

 # 🎮 Player Guide - Getting Started

-Welcome to JobsAdventure!
+Welcome to UniverseJobs!
 This guide will teach you everything you need to know to start your professional adventure in Minecraft.

 ## 🤔 What is a Job?

-A **job** in JobsAdventure is a specialization that allows you to:
+A **job** in UniverseJobs is a specialization that allows you to:
 - **Gain experience (XP)** by performing certain actions
 - **Level up** and unlock new abilities
 - **Obtain unique rewards** based on your progression